 About Denise Sandoval, landscape designer and owner

-Denise started this business in 2005, after completing her Horticulture degree in landscape design and making the great career change leap from software engineering.
-Since day one, it became her mission to blend local ecology, water and habitat conservation, and other sustainable elements with great design.
+Denise started this business in 2005, after completing her Horticulture degree in landscape design and making the great career change leap from engineering.
+While attending Horticulture school, she began volunteering at restoration sites and realized she wanted to transform landscapes to benefit all things sharing this Earth.
+Her mission, since day one, is blending local ecology, water and habitat conservation, and other sustainable elements with great design.

 Why Native Plants ?

 All plants are not equal when it comes to supporting wildlife, improving soil and water, reducing pollution, and many other benefits.